 - CAEL 70 with minimum 60 writing, no sub-test band score less than 30

 - PTE Academic 51

 - Conestoga English Language Test (CELT) Band 5

 Where eligible applicants exceed the number of program spaces, priority order for consideration is: (a) Ontario permanent residents, (b) permanent residents of other Canadian provinces/territories, (c) and applicants from other countries.

-A program is considered oversubscribed when there are more qualified applications than seats available in the program.
+A program is considered oversubscribed when the number of qualified applicants exceeds the number of offers being sent.
 Most oversubscribed programs do not accept applications later than February 1.
 Many oversubscribed programs are full after the first round of admission decisions is made.
 This means that admission decisions are based on the marks available in early February.
 This may be a combination of final grades in required courses, mid-term grades in required courses, or marks from relevant Grade 11 courses.
 If the program is full prior to the college receiving second semester mid-term grades, we will NOT re-calculate the academic strength based on the second semester grades.
 However, we will use available second semester grades to determine the position on the wait list of applicants who have received a wait list offer.

 - Electrical Engineering Technician - Industrial (Co-op)

 - Diploma Registered Practical Nurse to B.Sc.N.
 (McMaster)